bmurdata/bmurdata/README.md

 ### Hi, I'm Brian Murphy, developer, civic tech and data enthusiast

-  I am a Associate Staff Analyst with the MTA,New York City Transit.
+  I am an Associate Staff Analyst with the MTA,New York City Transit.
 I develop applications, generate visualizations, train staff, and provide other professional technical support.

   I've previously worked in the NYPD, providing data analysis and technical expertise for high ranking supervisors.
 I work on report generation, process improvement, and member outreach.
 I served as the Information Technology Officer for a NYPD fraternal organization.